weikailin/cs6222/4-gole.md

 > \Pr[x \gets \bit^n: A(1^n, f(x)) = h(x)] \le \frac{1}{2} + \eps(n).
 > $$

+Notice that here we are not restricting $$f$$ to OWP nor OWF.
+(If $$f$$ never use a bit in the input, then that bit is hard-core.
+However, such $$f$$ is not permutation and is more challenging for us.
+We will focus on OWP in this section.)

-This is indeed the case for some OWPs, such as RSA.
+That is indeed the case for some OWPs, such as RSA.
 If we construct OWP from the RSA assumption, then the least significant bit of $$x$$ is that "hard to guess" one, and then we can obtain PRG from RSA assumption.